bootstrapworld/curriculum/lessons/Data-Science/measures-of-center/langs/en-us/slides.md

 The mean of a dataset is the sum of values divided by the number of values.
 To take the average of a column, we add all the numbers in that column and divide by the number of rows.

-@ifproglang{pyret}{Pyret}@ifproglang{codap}{CODAP} has a way for us to compute the mean of any @vocab{quantitative} column in a Table.
+@proglang has a way for us to compute the mean of any @vocab{quantitative} column in a Table.
 It consumes a Table and the name of the column you want to measure, and produces the mean -- or average -- of the numbers in that column.

 @ifproglang{pyret}{
 @show{ (contract "mean" '("Table" "String") "Number" )}